tyson-swetnam/old_website/_pages/about.md

   - /about.html
 ---

-The webpages of Tyson L. Swetnam, Science Informatician
+The professional webpages of Tyson L. Swetnam.

 A data-driven personal website
 ======

+My education was in ecology and watershed management, with a heavy focus on remote sensing and geographic information systems (GIS).

+I have worked for the DOI National Park Service, USDA Forest Service, as a private contractor doing dendroecology research, and as an academic researcher in natural resources and geosciences.

-My work concerns spatial data analysis and spatial data infrastructure for research computing in the life sciences.
+My current work concerns large scale spatial data analysis and spatial data infrastructure for research computing in the life sciences as part of a NSF funded cyberinfrastructure project.

 More Info
 ======